liv-daliberti/grail-simulation/reports/grail/README.md

   prompts given to the model and the model's <think>/<answer> (and <opinion>) outputs, with explanatory notes.

-Regenerate via `python -m grail.pipeline --stage full` after producing updated evaluation artifacts under `models/grail/`.
+Regenerate via: python -m common.rlhf.aggregate_family_report --family grail